What Percentage of Startups Make Real Money? Verified Data (2026)

 For sustainability

-Getting to $2,000 to $5,000 MRR is typically the threshold at which a solo founder in a low-cost geography can cover their basic living expenses from their startup.
-Approximately 10% to 15% of startups in TrustMRR’s database are at this level or above.
+Getting to $2,000 to $5,000 in monthly recurring revenue is typically the threshold at which a solo founder in a low-cost geography can cover their basic living expenses from their startup.
+Approximately 10% to 15% of startups in the database are at this level or above.

 For a viable business